-- recommendations of others begin and drive process, becoming the raw material out of which Council shapes F&W Program. - beginning of substantial role of agencies and tribes. - "measures" and "objectives" not defined.
-Meaning derived from commonsense understandings and from nature of recommendations.

-measures which can "be expected to be implemented by the Administrator and other federal agencies"
+- Recommendations from outside the Council begin and drive process, have legal meaning, and become the raw material out of which Council shapes F&W Program - Beginning of substantial role of agencies and tribes. - "measures" and "objectives" not defined.
+Meaning derived from commonsense understandings and from nature of recommendations. - "measures" are the actions to take to protect or mitigate or enhance fish and wildlife - issues others have raised over time with the concept of "measures" especially about level of specificity - "measures which can be expected to be implemented by the Administrator, using authorities under this Act and other laws, and other Federal agencies" - "Objectives" are what trying to achieve with measures - "objectives for the development and operation of such [hydroelectric] projects on the Columbia River and its tributaries in a manner designed to protect, mitigate, and enhance fish and wildlife" example from legislative history